piieboi/legal/README.md

-this is something that should be under the company profile but idc
+# Page for my legal files coming soon...

-anyway this was all written by ChatGPT since idk how to make legal docs
+this is how i have to organize my legal files for now!